craigmbooth/craigmbooth.github.io/pages/sourdough/index.md

 When we place the bread into the hot Dutch oven, we’ll get two effects:

-The dutch oven will trap the steam, keeping the crust of the bread cooler for longer so the bread can expand more The inner surface of the Dutch oven will be hot, and it’ll radiatively heat the bread fast, which is what we want.
+- The dutch oven will trap the steam, keeping the crust of the bread cooler for longer so the bread can expand more
+- The inner surface of the Dutch oven will be hot, and it’ll radiatively heat the bread fast, which is what we want.

 After the Dutch oven has preheated, take it out of the oven.
 Upend a banneton of bread onto some baking parchment, slash the loaf and lower it CAREFULLY into the Dutch oven.
-Cover it with the lid and place it into the overn for 20 minutes.
+Cover it with the lid and place it into the oven for 20 minutes.

 After 20 minutes, remove the lid.
 You should see some steam escape.
 Cook for another 20-30 minutes, until the top of the bread is golden brown to walnut in color.

 I have found it helpful to put a pizza stone in the oven, underneath the Dutch oven, at the 20 minute mark.
 This prevents the bottom of the Dutch oven getting too hot and scorching the bread.

-Cooling and Storage
+### Cooling and Storage

 When the bread is golden brown, remove it to a cooling rack, and let it cool to near room temperature BEFORE cutting it.

+Never keep the bread in the fridge.
+Cooler temperatures [cause the starches in the bread to recrystallize](https://culinarylore.com/food-science:does-storing-bread-in-the-fridge-make-it-last-longer/), and become stale much more quickly.
+If you want to store bread for a longer period of time, wait for it to cool COMPLETELY then place it into an airtight ziploc bag, and freeze it.

+A loaf of bread can be "de-staled" one time in a low temperature oven.
+I do this as follows:

+1. Preheat the oven to 300 F
+1. Run the loaf under the faucet for a *fraction of a second*, just enough to get the crust wet.
+If it is a partial loaf, turn it cut-side down so that the crumb is not  saturated, but don't worry if a bit of water gets in there.
+1. Put the bread in the oven for 8-12 minutes.

 # Bread Debugging

-If you see good rise in your dough through the process but no rise in the oven, then yes, likely it’s gone too far.
+- If you see good rise in your dough through the process but no rise in the oven, then yes, likely it’s gone too far.
 Decrease proof time

 <script src="https://unpkg.com/vue@next"></script>
 <script src="app.js"></script>